Lexpedite/blawx/docs/_pages/variables.md

 This is an example of variable "scope".
 A variable's "scope" is the part of the code in which another variable with the same name will be matched to the same thing.

 Some scopes are nested inside other scopes.
 If that happens, all the variables in the outside scope are also in the inside scope.
-But variables in the inside scope are not used outside that scope.
+But variables in the inside scope are not matched with the same variable used outside that scope.

 Usually, scope is not an issue.
 Every rule is its own scope.
 Every query is its own scope.

-The only other blocks which create new scopes (where it is possible that the same variable inside the same outer block might NOT always mean the same thing) are the [aggregate block]({{ site.baseurl }}/block/aggregate/), the [quantifier block]({{ site.baseurl }}/block/quantifier/), and the [fact block]({{ site.baseurl}}/block/fact/).
+The only blocks which create new scopes are the [aggregate block]({{ site.baseurl }}/blocks/aggregate/), the [quantifier block]({{ site.baseurl }}/blocks/quantifier/), and the [fact block]({{ site.baseurl}}/blocks/fact/).